YassinAbdelaal/Data-Engineering-project/README.md

 ## Project Scope

-The Inventory Management System (IMS) is a robust software solution designed to transform inventory tracking and management for many businesses specifically automotive repair industry.
-Beyond its core functions of monitoring stock levels, managing product data, and generating reports, the IMS tackles complex challenges faced by inventory managers and administrators.
-Leveraging databases and a web interface, it streamlines processes, minimizes manual tasks, and boosts operational efficiency.
-The system enhances the accuracy and reliability of inventory records, enabling businesses to maintain optimal stock levels, reduce waste, and meet customer demand effectively.
-With proactive tools like automated stock alerts and supplier management, the IMS prevents overstocking, understocking, and order delays.
-Its flexibility allows businesses to customize inventory policies and reporting to align with their unique needs, supporting data-driven decisions and supply chain optimization.
+The **Inventory Management System (IMS)** is a robust web-based application tailored for businesses particularly in the **automotive repair industry**—to manage their inventory operations across multiple branches.
+Its core functionality includes monitoring stock levels, managing product data, recording sales, and generating reports.

+The IMS addresses the common challenges faced by inventory managers and administrators by leveraging a relational database and an intuitive web interface.
+It streamlines inventory-related workflows, reduces manual effort, and enhances operational efficiency.

+Key benefits include:
+- Improved accuracy and reliability of inventory records
+- Real-time stock tracking across multiple locations
+- Automated alerts to prevent overstocking and understocking
+- Enhanced customer service through optimized stock levels

+With flexible configuration options, the IMS supports customized inventory policies and reporting needs, enabling **data-driven decision-making** and **supply chain optimization**.

 ## Planned Tools